 You must have a proper strategy to approach any autistic child.

-Autistic potty training requires a lot of patience and appropriate guidelines.
+Autistic potty training, says Autism Parenting Magazine, requires a lot of patience and appropriate guidelines.

 Let’s go through it step by step.